Sammi Cheng: 1990–1992: Eponymous debut album, Holiday and Never Too Late

-In September 1990, Sammi Cheng released her debut album, Sammi, which sold 30,000 copies in Hong Kong —a respectable achievement for a newcomer.
+In September 1990, Cheng released her debut album, Sammi, which sold 30,000 copies in Hong Kong —a respectable achievement for a newcomer.
 The lead single was "Longing" (思念), followed by "Loving You Still" (仍是你) as the second single.
 The third single was "Fascination" (迷情).
 The fourth single, "Disillusion" (幻滅)—a cover of the English song "A Long and Lasting Love"—and The final single was "Parting" (離別).
-As a newcomer under Capital Artists, Cheng did not receive a budget from the label to produce music videos, so the music videos for the first three singles were produced by a television station instead.In addition, this album earned Cheng the "Outstanding Newcomer" award at the 1990 RTHK Top 10 Gold Songs Awards.After receiving it, Cheng was widely praised for her strong potential.
-Music critic James Wong Jim (黃霑) commended her sweet voice, attractive appearance, and stage presence, while the media predicted that she would become one of Hong Kong’s leading divas in the future.
+As a newcomer under Capital Artists, Cheng did not receive a budget from the label to produce music videos, so the music videos for the first three singles were produced by a television station instead.In addition, this album earned Cheng the "Outstanding Newcomer" award at the 1990 RTHK Top 10 Gold Songs Awards.
+After receiving it, Cheng was widely praised for her strong potential.
+Music critic James Wong Jim (黃霑) commended her sweet voice, attractive appearance, and stage presence, while the media predicted that she would become one of Hong Kong's leading divas in the future.

-On 18 June 1991, Sammi Cheng released her second studio album, Holiday.
+On 18 June 1991, Cheng released her second studio album, Holiday.
 By this time, Cheng's vocal abilities had improved significantly, allowing her to handle several technically challenging songs with ease.
 The album was noted for its consistent style and distinctive image, which helped her gain moderate popularity for a period.
 The lead single, "The Season That Never Came " (不來的季節), topped two major music charts in Hong Kong.
 The second single, "Valentino," was featured as a recommended song on the TV program "Jade Solid Gold."
-The third and fourth singles were "Friends" and "Love Lost in Vienna " (情斷維也納), respectively.
+The third and fourth singles were "Friends" and "Love Lost in Vienna" (情斷維也納), respectively.
 Her appearance in the television drama "A Life of His Own" (浪族闊少爺) boosted album sales, earning the album platinum certification with total sales reaching 70,000 copies in Hong Kong.
 Cheng's rising popularity in Hong Kong also brought her to the attention of Taiwanese audiences, with journalist Mai Ruoyu from Min Sheng Daily News praising her outstanding performance and noting that her new album reached number one on the charts.
 Cheng was described as a promising new star among leading female artists.
 The Cantonese album was also released in Taiwan, giving local fans an introduction to her music.
 Additionally, the album received positive reviews from Singaporean media, who commended her vocal quality, emotional delivery, and versatility, highlighting her ability to stand out among young newcomers.